PivotAxis/Modules/README.md

-Please read "LICENSE" and agree before taking any actions on anything.
+Please read "LICENSE" and agree before taking any actions on anything (located within 'main' branch).

 This contains my modules and forked modules by me.
 Making it public is for people want to see my "skills" or whatever you call it.